justmoney-io/swap-widget/README.md

 The bridge widget works similar way as the swap widget but with small differences in the parameters and function to call.

 A widget that can be placed on any website.
-It gives a functionality to swap tokens and add/remove liquidity to/from liquidity pairs that are in Justmoney.exchange.
+It gives a functionality to bridge tokens (listed in JustMoney Bridge) between the chain.

 ![Widget sample](bridge-widget-sample.png)